 Volatility is the frequent and rapid changes to a particular asset’s price.
 By understanding forex volatility, you can decide which currencies to trade and how to handle volatile exchange rates.
-It should always be taken into consideration when choosing the position size, currency pair beside entry and exit points.
+It should always be taken into consideration when choosing the position size, and currency pair besides entry and exit points.

 To measure how volatile a price is, you have to assess fluctuations over a set period of time.
 For instance, if the exchange rate of a currency pair fluctuates quickly in a short time frame, then it is categorized as a highly volatile pair.
 On the other hand, if the rate moves slowly over a longer time frame, then it’s low volatile.

-In the forex market, you can notice that some currency pairs or specific currencies are more volatile than the others.
-Currencies of emerging markets and exotic currency pairs, for example, are usually more volatile than major currency pairs or safe haven currencies.
+In the forex market, you can notice that some currency pairs or specific currencies are more volatile than others.
+Currencies of emerging markets and exotic currency pairs, for example, are usually more volatile than major currency pairs or safe-haven currencies.